bas-t/ffdecsawrapper/README.rst

  **NOTICE:**

- **This combined FFdecsawrapper/dvbloopback repo is deprecated and will not be updated as of now.
+ **This combined FFdecsawrapper/dvbloopback repo is deprecated and will not be updated as of now (20150509).
 The FFdecsawrapper part has been moved to a new repo:**

  - `descrambler. <https://github.com/bas-t/descrambler>`_